ehazlett/interlock/ext/README.md

 # External
-These are the external integrations for the various supported load balancers.
+These are the external integrations for the various supported Interlock extensions.